Skip to main content

 This blanket of fabrication is the primary reason why we’re not bothered when an animated character starts singing.
 They already exist in this performative world where things aren’t exactly the way they are in real life.
 You could say that animation is itself a dream and a curtain all in one.

-It's for this same reason that we're not bothered when songs show up in the most random of stages in animated films.
-Where your standard live-action musical has stage performers Fred Astaire and Ginger Rogers playing stage performers, the cast of the animated musical has singing mermaids, bears, marionettes, pirates, snow queens, and everything in between.
-And while sometimes their songs are performed literally on stage (e.g. Pinocchio's "I've Got No Strings to Hold Me Down"), their music follows them to many exotic locales.
+Sometimes their songs are performed literally on stage (e.g. Pinocchio's "I've Got No Strings to Hold Me Down"), but their music also follows them to many exotic locales.
 They can be singing as they are drifting down a jungle river, flying a magic carpet around the world, or building an ice castle atop a blizzard-covered mountain, not a stage mic to be seen.
 In a universe where anything is possible, there are any number of reasons why a person/lion/candlestick might start singing their feelings.
 Writer Richard Barrios wrote in “Dangerous Rhythms: Why Musicals Matter,”

 “… where flesh and blood people required a reason to sing and dance, excuses were superfluous for animated characters, or objects, or anything that could be made to move.
 When Mickey does his Astaire bit in Through the Mirror, he doesn’t need to scramble for a top hat and cane, nor is he required to be part of a putting-on-a-show plot.
 It just happens, as things do in cartoons.
 Disbelief need not be a factor, and song and dance can come out of anywhere for any reason and for no reason at all.
 Mickey, after all, should be a great tap-dancer in a kind of world where anything can be a vocalist and the most graceful ballerina might be a hippopotamus.
 It’s so easy with ink and paint.”

 So animation gives us that space to believe in something like mermaids singing under the sea, at least while we're watching this film, but animation can also portray this in a way that feels uniquely musical.
-Let's look closer at "Part of Your World" as one example.

-The song invokes a very specific kind of sequence seen in earlier musicals—the “Over the Rainbow” style wish song.
+Part of Your World," for example, invokes a very specific kind of sequence seen in earlier musicals—the “Over the Rainbow” style wish song.
 These numbers need to communicate the emotion not only through the content of the song itself but also how the song is visually presented on screen.
 And beholding Ariel sing about longing to touch the world above, flying weightlessly as though carried by nothing but the earnestness of her wish, we understand perfectly.

-Here, Ariel’s moving not just across her stage, but up and down as well, her yearning unbound by space or gravity.
+Here, Ariel’s moving not just across her stage, but up and down it as well, her yearning unbound by space or gravity.
 I’m certain Stanley Donen would have loved to let Jane Powell float across the screen singing “Wonderful Day” in Seven Brides for Seven Brothers in the same way.
 But that kind of staging is impossible in live action.
 (At least it was in 1989.
 We’ll see how the remake pulls it off.)
 In animation, however, it’s as easy as drawing lines on paper.
 Is it just nostalgic for me to say that “Part of Your World” represents the actualization of the musical number?
 Or is it that the mechanics of the medium blend naturally with the aesthetic demands of the genre.

 In short, animated musicals are allowed to dream without apology because an animated film is basically one extended dream sequence.
 When you combine that freedom with a deep love for the musical form, you get something new entirely.